ashu01/Videodb/README.md

 # Videodb
-A repo that listens the request of client and serve the video to the user
+A repo that listens the request of client and serve the video to the client